-Founded by Matthew Catellier in 2015 as a one man show, we quickly evolved into a passionate and dedicated team with a wide range of tastes and lifestyles.
+Founded by Matthew Catellier in 2015 as a one man show, the WRB quickly evolved into a passionate and dedicated team with a wide range of tastes and lifestyles.
 Our team has allowed us to build a collective of over 400 watch articles packed with original HD photos and video.

 Although we have come a long way in a short period of time, we could not have done it without our audience.
 We just want to make it clear that we work for our readers, and we try our best to bring you engaging informative content that will educate you.

 If you’re a watch brand and you want to send in a watch for review or are interested in advertising, please visit our contact page here and drop us a line!

 WatchReviewBlog.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 Matthew Catellier, a watch aficionado with an interest in anything that ticks and sweeps, he does not have any prejudices towards any one kind of timepiece as his taste is always evolving.
 With that being said, at the moment he does lean towards a certain style, having a greater attraction to watches that are on the smaller side with a classic minimalist appearance just like his current everyday-wear; the 34mm 2015 Rolex Air-King.
 Matt’s passion for watches goes all the way back to when he was a child and his father gifted him his first watch, a digital Timex.
 Ever-since then his obsession with these intricate time-telling instruments has only increased to the point of starting the W.R.B.